spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-push-notification-feature.md

 {% info_block warningBox "Verification" %}

 1. Make sure that push notifications have been correctly sent by checking the `spy_push_notification_subscription_delivery_log` database table.
-This table should contain a record for each unique combination of push notification and push notification subscription.
+This table contains a record for each unique combination of push notification and push notification subscription.
 2. Make sure that outdated push notification subscriptions are removed by checking the `spy_push_notification_subscription` database table.
 Create the push notification subscription record with `spy_push_notification_subscription.expired_at` with last year's date.

 {% endinfo_block %}